Renanloes/T-Systems-candidate-order-service/README.md

 The existing automated tests were updated to reflect the external Pricing API integration.

-The main scenarios considered during validation were:
+The main scenarios validated during development were:

 * successful pricing;
 * Pricing API unavailable;
 * order remaining identifiable by its stable ID;
 * pending pricing behavior;
+* recovery after the Pricing API becomes available again;
 * browser order creation and validation;
 * dashboard rendering with the updated pricing states.

-The retry recovery path remains a known limitation because it was not fully validated before the exercise timebox ended.
+The recovery scenario was validated by checking the order through `GET /api/orders` after the Pricing API was restored.

 ## CHANGE_REQUEST.md